 - Heat wok or large cast iron skillet on medium high.
 Add 1 Tbsp. oil.
 When oil is hot, toss in prepared onions, garlic, veggies and tough-leafed herbs, stirring frequently.
 When veggies are browned and cooked, remove from pan and set aside.

 - Push rice to side of pan.
 Add 1 Tbsp. oil and beaten eggs.
 Scramble eggs, while mixing them together with rice.
 Add veggies back into skillet and stir together until all is hot and well-mixed.
-Top with any desired herbs, such as mint or cilantro.
+Top with fresh herbs, such as mint or cilantro.
 Serve immediately.